masikol/barapost/README.md

 3. [**h5py**](https://www.h5py.org/) Python package is used by "fastQA5-sorter.py" for sorting FAST5 files.

-   This package is not necessary if you do not intend to sort FAST5 files.
+   This package is not necessary if you don't intend to sort FAST5 files.

    To build `h5py`, `libhdf5-dev` is in turn required.